ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![cf_app_nodejs](https://cloud.githubusercontent.com/assets/19173079/24821453/52a651ac-1bb4-11e7-923e-e59f0b89dfec.jpg)

-The following figure shows the app creation page where you give a name to the app.
+The following figure shows the app creation page where you provide a name to identify the app.
 Call it something descriptive, such as COS-WebGallery.
-The Host name is populated automatically to reflect the App name field.
-The Host name with the Domain name becomes the address that you use to view the app on {{site.data.keyword.cloud_notm}} Platform.
-The Host name can be updated later if necessary, so accept the default and click Create. {{site.data.keyword.cloud_notm}} Platform creates a starter app, deploys and starts it for us.
+The App name will automatically appear in the host name field, or you can type your own.
+The host name, along with the the Domain you choose, becomes the internet address, or URL that you use to view the app on {{site.data.keyword.cloud_notm}} Platform.
+Additional routes can be configured later, so accept the defaults as given and click Create. {{site.data.keyword.cloud_notm}} Platform creates a starter app, deploys and starts it for us.

 ![clickcreatenodeapp](https://cloud.githubusercontent.com/assets/19173079/24821507/97cf54ea-1bb4-11e7-928c-611546f6d980.jpg)